 VOILA!

 Plate up the gem squash mash.
 Side with the coq au vin and all the saucy goodness.
-Finish off with a sprinkling of the chopped parsley.
+Finish off with a sprinkling of the chopped Parsley.
 Look at you go, Chef!

 WHAT A GEM!